vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/029_pApamochanam/_index.md

 +++
 ## Comment
 Found in Pāipp. iv. (with vs. 5 put before vs. 4).
 The first and last verses also in the Yajus texts (see under h.
 23), between those of our hymns 24 and 25.
-For the use by Kāuç. as mṛgāra hymn, see under h.
+For the use by Kāuś. as mṛgāra hymn, see under h.
 23.

 ## Translations